 For more events, check out the National Park Service calendar.

 A visit to Antietam National Battlefield offers much more than a history lesson.
 The local community is something worth enjoying in its own right.
 Neighboring downtown Sharpsburg features a handful of options for delicious food, sweet treats and one-of-a-kind fun, like tubing in Antietam Creek.

-Sharpsburg Ghost Tours offer another glimpse into life during 1862 for citizens and soldiers, as well as some of the unexplainable happenings of today.
+Sharpsburg Ghost Tours offer another glimpse into life during 1862 for citizens and soldiers, as well as unexplainable happenings.
 Visit the Washington County Rural Heritage Museum in Boonsboro for a unique view of a fading past.
-The museum’s vintage automobile collection includes antique cars built right in Hagerstown, rare bicycles that roamed the streets more than a century ago, and even an early bobsled!
+The museum’s vintage automobile collection includes antique cars built right in Hagerstown, rare bicycles that roamed the streets more than a century ago, and even an early bobsled.

 Sip and savor local wine at Antietam Creek Vineyards, a winery built on a former 55-acre dairy farm adjacent to Antietam National Battlefield.
 The winery offers tastings in a gorgeous retrofitted barn.
 Hungry?
 Stop by Captain Benders Tavern.
 This Sharpsburg staple is a classic stop after a day sightseeing at Antietam.
-The circa-1936 saloon provides a hearty menu—try the Crab Cake Sandwich or Cannonball Burger—in a friendly local setting.
+The circa-1936 saloon provides a hearty menu in a friendly local setting.
+Try the Crab Cake Sandwich or Cannonball Burger.

 Sharpsburg is also the perfect place to satisfy your sweet tooth.
 Head to Nutter’s Ice Cream for renowned hand-dipped ice cream then grab a fresh pie or donuts that one Facebook-reviewer dubbed as “life changing” at Burkholder's Baked Goods.

-However you prefer to experience Antietam National Battlefield, this turning point of American history continues to humble, inspire and captivate the visitors of today.
+However you prefer to experience Antietam National Battlefield, this turning point of American history continues to humble, inspire and captivate visitors.